felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Mathieu Frenette for teaching me the fold and for pushing me beyond what I thought was possible.

 Thanks to Benoît Dicaire for his mentorship, for introducing me to VanityURL, the Hugo bookshelf, and the Cornell note taking system.
-I don't know where you find all this stuff, but please keep it coming!
+I don't know how you find all this stuff, but please keep it coming!

 Thanks to Avril Guarino for providing beautiful illustrations.